WinterTheFox/Five_Bar_Bistable/README.md

 # Five_Bar_Bistable
-This project contains STL. files for multiple Five-bar complaint mechanisms with bistability properties.
+This project contains STL. files for multiple Five-bar complaint mechanisms with bistability properties, simetric and asimetric.

+The asimetric mechanism was designed using optimal design based in the energy of the system.

 Photos of the uploaded mechanisms are shown: